 Kathryn O’Kane is the showrunner of the James Beard award-winning “Salt, Fat, Acid, Heat,” a four-part travel culinary series on Netflix.
 She recently directed and produced episodes of “Death Row Stories,” a true crime documentary series for CNN in conjunction with Jigsaw Productions and Sundance Productions.
 Told by current and former death row inmates, the series poses tough questions about the U.S. capital punishment system.

 Kathryn is a director and producer with over 20 years of diverse experience in television, advertising, and web media.
-She has produced shows for ABC primetime, Discovery Channel, ESPN, Netflix, The Sundance Channel, and USA Network and provided content for such distinguished clients as NASA, IBM, Gucci, The Rockwell Group, Ford Motor Company, Nike, Gillette, Budlight, and Grey Goose Vodka.
+She has produced shows for ABC primetime, Discovery Channel, ESPN, Netflix, The Sundance Channel, and USA Network and provided content for such distinguished clients as Apple, NASA, IBM, Gucci, The Rockwell Group, Ford Motor Company, Nike, Gillette, Budlight, and Grey Goose Vodka.

 Kathryn’s strength is telling character-driven stories working with both verité and interview-driven approaches.
 She has crafted narratives as diverse as “Mission Juno” documenting NASA’s probe to Jupiter, the award-winning “Oprah presents Master Class” the flagship series for OWN, and “Talking Dead” the hit show for AMC.
 Recent commercial projects include assignments for United Airlines, SAP, and the Carolinas Healthcare System.